ungoogled-software/ungoogled-chromium/README.md

 ## Patches

 All features come in the form of patches.
-Patches are stored in the `patches` directory, with the exception of system-dependant patches (these are in the `build_templates` directory).
+Patches are stored in the `patches` directory, with the exception of platform-specific patches (which are in the `build_templates` directory).

+Currently, the patches are applied on top of Chromium 48.0.2564.82.
+See the Building section below for information on using these patches.

-Here's a summary of the `patches` directory contents:
+Here's an overview of the files in the `patches` directory:
 * `ungoogled-chromium/`
   * This directory contains new patches for ungoogled-chromium.
 They implement the features described above.
 * `iridium-browser`
-  * This directory contains patches from Iridium Browser.
+  * This directory contains patches derived from Iridium Browser.
   * Patches are from the `patchview` branch of its Git repository.
 [Web view of the patchview branch](https://git.iridiumbrowser.de/cgit.cgi/iridium-browser/?h=patchview)
 * `inox-patchset/`
-  * This directory contains patches from Inox patchset.
+  * This directory contains patches derived from Inox patchset.
   * Patches are from [inox-patchset's GitHub](https://github.com/gcarq/inox-patchset)
   * [Inox patchset's license](https://github.com/gcarq/inox-patchset/blob/master/LICENSE)
 * `debian/`